collorg/halfORM/docs/tutorial/first-steps.md

 This will show you the exact SQL being generated, helping you understand what halfORM is doing and optimize your queries.

+!!! info "SQL Transparency Details"
+    For more information on halfORM's commitment to SQL transparency and how it benefits development, see [SQL Transparency in Fundamentals](../fundamentals.md#sql-transparency).

 ## What's Next?

 Congratulations!
 You've successfully: